Voice of customer: the 3 pivotal trends for 2026

 So, where does Google stand one year after the launch of AI Overviews?
 And how is this shift towards generative AI reshaping user behaviour and the web ecosystem?
 Partoo breaks it down for you.

-In her interview with the Financial Times, Reid’s first observation is unequivocal: “AI Overviews sparks curiosity”.
+In an interview with the Financial Times, Reid’s first observation is unequivocal: “AI Overviews sparks curiosity”.
 Users are asking more questions, particularly longer and more precise ones.

 Where users once had to think in keywords, they can now express full questions—as they would to a human.
 The result?
 Search becomes more accessible, and engagement increases.